 Quickly everybody around were asking for a customized tee.
 Brother and sister created the brand with a friend in 2011.

 The designer came to light when Kate Moss was seen rocking her « Couple X » shirt en 2014 (a poetic couple making love shirt) as well as with her « spaceman shirt » (a David Bowie inspired shirt).

 The unique and graceful portrayal of these colourful characters which has been much imitated since but never equaled is part of the G.kero brand signature.

+G.Kero's prints stand out from others because they are a true performance and not a decoration.
+Painting on fabrics gives these drawings a sense of beauty and unique depth.
 This bohemian artist usually paints her collections in her friends' homes and willingly shares stories of her encounters.

 The fabric are printed in Italy best print house and then crafted in small family workshops in Portugal with the utmost attention to detail.